TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

    $queryBuilder = GeneralUtility::makeInstance(ConnectionPool::class)->getQueryBuilderForTable('aTable');

-This documentation does not mention every single available method but sticks to those commonly used.
+This documentation provides examples for the most commonly used queries.

 .. warning::